ali-aga-ai/DAA/README.md

 Execution Instructions:

-tomita.cpp: replace the file path of the .txt dataset in the main function.
+chiba.cpp and tomita.cpp: replace the file path of the .txt dataset in the main function.
 els.cpp: add filename as command line argument:
 eg: g++ -O3 els.cpp
 ./a.out file.txt